alexcrichton/rfcs/text/0000-macros-1.1.md

 [registry]: https://github.com/rust-lang/rust/blob/78d49bfac2bbcd48de522199212a1209f498e834/src/librustc_plugin/registry.rs#L30-L69

-After a plugin is registered, the compiler will then continue the normal process of expanding a crate.
-Whenever it encounters a macro or an attribute that was defined by a plugin, it will call the plugin's registration with essentially and AST and morally gets back a different AST to splice in or replace.
+After a macro is registered, the compiler will then continue the normal process of expanding a crate.
+Whenever the compiler encounters this macro it will call this registration with essentially and AST and morally gets back a different AST to splice in or replace.

 ### Today's drawbacks